controlplaneio-fluxcd/distribution/docs/operator/install.md

 ### Kubectl

-The Flux Operator can be installed with kubectl by applying the Kubernetes manifests published on the releases page:
+The Flux Operator can be installed with `kubectl` by applying the Kubernetes manifests published on the releases page:

 ```shell
 kubectl apply -f https://github.com/controlplaneio-fluxcd/flux-operator/releases/latest/download/install.yaml
 ```

-## Flux installation
+## Flux configuration

-The Flux Operator comes with a Kubernetes CRD called `FluxInstance`.
-A single custom resource of this kind can exist in a Kubernetes cluster with the name `flux` that must be created in the same namespace where the operator is deployed.
+The Flux Operator comes with a Kubernetes CRD called [FluxInstance](fluxinstance.md).
+A single custom resource of this kind can exist in a Kubernetes cluster with the name **flux** that must be created in the same namespace where the operator is deployed.

-The `FluxInstance` resource is used to install and configure the Flux distribution.
+The `FluxInstance` resource is used to install and configure the automated update of the Flux distribution.

-Example of minimal `FluxInstance` resource:
+Example of a minimal `FluxInstance` resource:

 ```yaml
 apiVersion: fluxcd.controlplane.io/v1